 You will probably need help.
-Your spouse will eventually be a part of the healing process, but most husbands and wives do not know how to unpack such delicate and yet powerful emotions without professional help.
-Some are, but not many.
+Your spouse will eventually need to be a part of the healing process.
+But most husbands and wives do not know how to unpack such delicate and yet powerful emotions without professional help.
+Some do, but not many.

 If you reach out for help though, be careful.
 Don’t trust just anyone to help you deal with this type of problem.
 Not all friends, family members and counselors are “marriage-friendly” and many can actually hurt you and your marriage in the process more than help it.
 That’s what recent studies are showing.

 I’m all for good counsel, but make sure it’s truly the type of counsel and counseling you need.
 We have several articles posted within the “Marriage Counseling” Topic that I recommend you read so you have a better grasp on this whole thing.
 And if you need help finding a “Marriage-friendly” counselor, you can look into the “Links” part of that topic to see if you can locate the one who can best help you.

 Also, I found a two articles posted on the Internet that might help you in your journey, and your husband’s journey to healing.
 I bring up both you and your husband because essentially, you both became victims when you were sexually abused.
 You received it first-hand, and your husband has been receiving the repercussions —both of you innocent (you didn’t ask for it), and both of you have had your lives changed because of it.